Is long-acting, reversible contraception (LARC) right for you?

-Half of all pregnancies in the United States are unplanned.
-In 2019, Arkansas teenagers ages 15-19 recorded 32.4 births per 1,000 births, compared to the national average of 30.3 births per 1,000.
+Nearly half of all pregnancies in the United States are unplanned.
+In 2021, Arkansas teenagers ages 15-19 recorded 27.8 births per 1,000 births, compared to the national average of 15.4 births per 1,000.
 Though there has been improvement, Arkansas continues to have a high teen birth rate.

-While having a child and getting a degree at the same time is possible, it’s difficult: a study published in 2018 found that more than half of undergraduates with children drop out of school.
+While having a child and getting a degree at the same time is possible, it’s difficult: a report published in 2021 found that more than half of undergraduates with children drop out of school.

 The Arkansas Department of Higher Education and AFMC, along with other state agencies, are working together to help Arkansas colleges and universities address unintended pregnancies on campus.